About Bootstrappers Breakfast®

-Bootstrappers Breakfast® is for the founders of early stage technology startups.
+Bootstrappers Breakfast® meeting is for entrepreneurs of early stage technology startups.
 It is a chance to compare notes on operational, development, and business issues with peers.
 These breakfasts were designed for entrepreneurs to share ideas and leverage thoughts with other folks who are serious about growing their business.

-Bootstrappers Breakfast was started informally in 2003 by Sean Murphy, CEO of SKMurphy, Inc., and formally met at Coco’s in the heart of Silicon Valley in 2005.
-Since that time, they have grown to multiple locations in Silicon Valley and San Francisco.
-The year 2010 brings additional Bootstrapper Breakfasts in San Diego, CA and Minneapolis, MN.
+Bootstrappers Breakfast meetings were started informally in 2003 by Sean Murphy, CEO of SKMurphy, Inc., and formally met at Coco’s in the heart of Silicon Valley in 2006.
+Since that time, they have grown to multiple locations worldwide.
+The year 2010 brings additional Bootstrapper Breakfast meetings in San Diego, CA and Minneapolis, MN.
+In 2011 & 2012, we were honored to be a part of the Champaign, Chicago, Philadelphia, Walnut Creek and Warsaw startup communities.

 After attending Silicon Valley networking meetings for more than a decade, Murphy became disenchanted with the extreme emphasis on venture capital and fund raising.
 He wanted to create a place for entrepreneurs to discuss their real challenges like time management, finding partners, attracting customers, payroll issues, human resources–issues that entrepreneurs may not normally talk about in other networking meetings.